mtlynch/mtlynch.io/_posts/2019-05-01-painless-web-app-testing.md

 `cypress/included` is the family of [Cypress Docker images](https://github.com/cypress-io/cypress-docker-images) that have Cypress pre-installed in the image itself.
 Other families such as `cypress/base` and `cypress/browsers` assume that the client will install Cypress at runtime.
 By using the `cypress/included` image, I ensure that Cypress executes tests as soon as its container starts up.

+The `3.2.0` is the version tag.
+It corresponds to the version of Cypress in the Docker image.
+[Cypress 3.2.0](https://github.com/cypress-io/cypress/releases/tag/v3.2.0) is the latest version at the time of this writing, but you can check Cypress' [latest releases](https://github.com/cypress-io/cypress/releases) to find the most up-to-date version.

 ```yml
 depends_on:
   - sentimentalyzer